idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVSwitchableOutletPressureBC.md

 for the velocity on the same `boundary`.
 In this way a zero viscous flux is implicitly applied for the velocity on the `boundary`.

-The switch works as follows:
+The enable works as follows:

-- If `switch = true`: the boundary condition is applied as described above.
+- If `enable = true`: the boundary condition is applied as described above.

-- If `switch = false`: the boundary condition is not applied and a single sided extrapolation to the boundary is applied from internal extrapolation.
+- If `enable = false`: the boundary condition is not applied and a single sided extrapolation to the boundary is applied from internal extrapolation.
 The user can expect second order convergence.

+In both cases, the interpolated value at the face is contoled by `face_limiter`.
+By default, `face_limiter = 1.0`.
+`face_limiter` value is controllable during runtime.

 !syntax parameters /FVBCs/INSFVSwitchableOutletPressureBC